-A fully illustrated corresponding exhibition catalogue published by Hatje Cantz will include interpretive essays, an interview with Scully, a complete plate section, and detailed chronology.
+A fully illustrated corresponding exhibition catalog published by Hatje Cantz will include two interpretive essays, an interview with Scully, a complete plate section, a detailed chronology, and an essay on the role The Edward F. Albee Foundation has played with artists through the years.

 Sean Scully: The Albee Barn, Montauk is organized by Mónica Ramírez-Montagut, Executive Director, with Kaitlin Halloran, Associate Curator and Publications Manager.